ritesh-karankal/qr-code-component/README-template.md

 Use this section to outline areas that you want to continue focusing on in future projects.
 These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

+I am still confused about some elements what to use like padding or margin.
+How to cut a text using padding or width.
+How

 **Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources